-In this part of Armstrong, formal, structured gardens are encouraged, to create strong design theme throughout the precinct.
-Think about geometric shapes for your garden beds and lawn/mulched areas, such as squares and rectangles with clearly defined edges.
+In this part of Armstrong, semi-formal, structured gardens are encouraged, to create a strong design theme throughout the precinct.
+Think about geometric shapes for your garden beds and lawn/mulched areas, such as squares and rectangles.
 A separate path to your front door would welcome visitors without them needing to squeeze past parked cars.
 A sense of spaciousness around the path will be created by keeping larger plants further away from it.
 Think about the look of your house from across the street - use the garden bed and lawn shapes, as well as the planting, to "frame" the view of the house or focus the attention on the front door.
 Consider using some highlight plants near the front door to reinforce its importance.
 Finally, make sure your letter box is at least 60cm away from the driveway to avoid accidental damage.

-Geometric forms with straight edges, clipped hedges and large blocks of planting reinforce a strong sense structure in the garden.
+Geometric forms and strong regular plantings reinforce a sense of structure in the garden.